 As many youth engage in their first presidential election (an estimated 17 percent of Cal State Long Beach students voted on Super Tuesday), this voting block leans toward a Democrat.
 An atmosphere of confusion is needed to draw youth away from the donkey ticket.

-With the Republican nod going to John McCain -- due to Mitt Romney’s hastened exit from the race -- President Bush all but told conservatives the campaign focus will be on the war in Iraq.
-The ultimate conservative goal is to maintain defense spending and investment in the war on terrorism.
+With the Republican nod going to John McCain -- due to Mitt Romney’s hastened exit from the race -- President Bush all but told conservatives the campaign focus will be on the war in

 The McCain endorsement will piss off the ultra-conservative evangelical backers for Mike Huckabee.
 Bush’s recommendation is already reverberating in the ranks of neo-con youth voters who will be left to choose between a lesser of two evils; a Democrat or a rebel.